MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -FindTimeAttendeeAuthenticationEnabled
 This parameter is available only in the cloud-based service.

-The FindTimeAttendeeAuthenticationEnabled parameter manages organizer permission to enable or disable the requirement for attendees to verify their identity in meeting polls using the FindTime Outlook add-in.
+The FindTimeAttendeeAuthenticationEnabled parameter controls whether attendees are required to verify their identity in meeting polls using the FindTime Outlook add-in.
 Valid values are:

-- $true: Attendees are required to validate their identity (Always On).
-Setting is managed by the organization, cannot be changed by meeting organizer.
+- $true: Attendees are required to validate their identity and the meeting organizer can't turn off this setting (Always On).
-- $false: 'Require attendees to verify their identity defaults' to On, but meeting organizer is allowed to set it Off.
+- $false: By default, attendees are required to verify their identity, but the meeting organizer is allowed to turn this setting off.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).